 Winter is coming… Fancy adding a seasonal touch to your layout?
 Here’s how to make snow that you can add to a model railway to give it that festive touch.

 This technique comes from Time Capsule Scratch Builder a modeller on Instagram who creates amazing models (take a look at his Instagram page).
-His latest of a snow-topped doorway has some of the best snow I’ve seen.
+His latest of a snow-topped doorway has some of the best snow I’ve seen and works wonders for dioramas, miniature bases and model railway layouts.

 “Off the shelf you can buy products that allow you to make snow instantly but they can be expensive for the amount you actually have in the packet.
 Fear not for here I can show you how easy and cheap it can be to make realistic crystallized snow and lots of it completely from scratch…